- Home

 Q: How many days per week is UPK?

 A: UPK classes are in session five days per week, Monday through Friday.
+Attendance is required all five days.
 The UPK program follows the Rush-Henrietta Central School District calendar, unless otherwise noted at a Community-based UPK site.

 Q: What are the hours of the program?